By Leonard Williams

 The competitor who starts a 26-mile race on a sprint seldom finishes the race.
 Smart marathoners understand pacing, energy preservation, and perseverance.
 Smart GED test candidates need to determine how to pace themselves over the full test course - mentally, physically, and energetically.
 Take a GED practice test online that approximates the test time.
 This will give you real-time experience with timing and pacing and alert you early to possible test obstacles.
 After taking a practice GED test online, use your experience to find solutions to obstacles and develop perseverance techniques.
 A good online GED practice test helps you review and interpret your results to prepare more effectively.

-Keep in mind that there is no such thing as a GED online test or online GED diploma, so beware of websites offering fake online GED testing.
-While you can’t take your GED online, you can get GED test prep through great online GED classes, online GED practice test packages, and free online GED resources.
+Keep in mind that there is no such thing as a GED online test or online GED certificate, so beware of websites offering fake online GED testing.
+While you can't take your GED test online, you can get GED test prep through great online GED test classes, online GED test practice test packages, and free online GED test resources.